MichaelB167/climb-buddy-front-end/README.md

 1. As a user, I want to have the above information displayed in order to check my training progress.
-1. As a user, I want to see specifically what kind of routes/holds I fall on the most and have a total of each displayed along with a suggestion for how to improve at specific movements.
+1. As a user, I want to see specifically what kind of routes/holds I fall on the most and have a suggestion displayed for how to improve at executing those movements.
 1. As a user, I should be able to update and delete climbs so that I can remedy input errors.
 1. As a user, I want to be able to change my password to maintain my account’s